The Trap of Busy Work: Are You Really Moving the Needle?

 In my one year working for myself, I found something surprising.

 I am not busy.
 On a weekday, I have time to go out with friends on coffee and lunch dates.
 I get to spend all my weekends doing something fun—reading, quilting, or cooking.
 Some weekdays, I go out for long walks listening to music.
+I’ve had time for long conversations with friends whenever they would call up.
+I work, on average, four hours a day, four days a week, sometimes five days.

 I have also launched my coaching business and passion project this year.
 I have been regularly coaching clients and writing (150+ articles averaging ~1200 words).
 I have also been on seven live workshops and long-term courses, taking time to study, learn and implement the concepts in my professional and personal life.
+I’ve been the most productive in my career this year despite working only 20 hours a week instead of 60 hours a week.

 Reflecting on what made a big difference to my productivity, I realise that at least 80% of my career in the last five years in my corporate stint has been spent on “busy work”.